cslucano/CalendarBundle/Resources/doc/index.md

 }
 ```

-### Step 3: Implement the EquatableInterface in your Doctrine ORM User class
+### Step 3: Implement the EquatableInterface and CalendarUserInterface in your Doctrine ORM User class

 ``` php
 <?php